Remove Hot Sauce Stains - Hot Sauce Stain Removal

 Step 2: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.

-Hint: You can also add one tablespoon of vinegar to the stain removal solution for hot sauce stain removal, if you want.
+Hint: You can also add one tablespoon of vinegar to the stain removal solution if you want.

 Step 5: Repeat steps 3-4 until the hot sauce stain is removed from the upholstery.